MechanicalRock/mechanicalrock.github.io/_posts/2021-05-18-managing-react-application-state-with-context.md

 date: 2021-05-18
 highlight: monokai
 author: Tim Veletta
+# image: /img/fed-talk/s01e02/cover-ep2-740.png
 tags: [react, react context, state management, redux]
 ---

-The question of how application state is going to be managed is one of the most important considerations when it comes to building a React application and can often be the difference between ending up with a performant and testable application or a pile of tech debt.
+The question of how application state is going to be managed is one of the most important considerations when it comes to building with React and can often be the difference between ending up with a performant and testable system or a pile of tech debt.
 There are many state management libraries available for React, with another popping up every other week that it is often difficult to compare and make a decision on which one to use.

 But what if I told you that the best way of managing application state is actually built into React.